jcddsj01/barber-dev/README.md

 * [Google Fonts:](https://fonts.google.com/) Used to access and apply custom fonts to page texts, improving stylization and readability.
 * [Font Awesome:](https://fontawesome.com/) It's a library that offers a wide variety of customized icons ready to be used on websites and applications.
 * [AOS:](https://michalsnik.github.io/aos/) It's a JavaScript library used to create animations on HTML elements as they become visible on the screen while scrolling.
+* [TinyJPG](https://tinyjpg.com/) e [TinyPNG:](https://tinypng.com/) The website used is an online tool that compresses JPEG and PNG images without losing much quality.
+It reduces the size of image files using efficient compression algorithms.
 * [Vercel:](https://vercel.com/) It is a platform that offers hosting for static sites, deployment for web applications, support for serverless functions, continuous integration and compatibility with a wide variety of development tools.

 Project deployment on GitHub Pages: [Explore the project by clicking here.](https://barber-dev-jcddsj01.vercel.app/)